San Diego, CA

 Practical Applications: Results from the present investigation may be important with regard to wrestling weight certification programs established by state high-school athletic associations.
 The variability for ULTRA (2.31 kg) is comparable with other field-based measures of body composition in wrestlers: (1.72-1.97 kg) for SK (6,26) and lower than leg-to-leg bioelectrical impedance (BIA) (3.5 kg) (7,26).
 This study demonstrated that FFM values measured by the ultrasound (BodyMetrix) system were not statistically different when compared to values obtained by HW in a heterogeneous high-school wrestling population during a hydrated state, and therefore should be considered as an alternative to SK and BIA methods for determining the minimum weight for wrestlers.
 Ultrasound has several advantages: it does not require a high degree of technician skill and therefore is easy to use, it is safe, results are instantaneous, and the device is portable.
 These advantages may make ULTA attractive to educational institutions that may not have access to trained skinfold assessors, hydrostatic weighing, air displacement plethysmography, and to address concerns that have been expressed by coaches, officials, and athletic trainers who question the results of SK testing performed by someone who may not be completely objective or impartial.

-Subcutaneous fat thickness is meaured directly using the BodyMetrix™ device at three anatomical sites
+Subcutaneous fat thickness is meaured directly using the BodyMetrix™ device at multiple anatomical sites

 as shown below.
 Unlike calipers the BodyMetrix™ measures actual thickness and not a skinfold.
 This eliminates

 the need to grab and pinch the skin.
 Using the measured values the percentage Body Fat (%BF) is automatically calculated.

 The time to complete a multiple site body composition measurement is 1 -3 minutes.